Lucy Renshall: Judo career

-Renshall is a four times champion of Great Britain, winning the half-middleweight division at the British Judo Championships in 2015, 2016, 2017 and 2021.
+Renshall won her first four British half-middleweight titles at the British Judo Championships in 2015, 2016, 2017 and 2021.

 In 2020, Renshall was selected to represent Great Britain at the 2020 Summer Olympics in Tokyo, where she competed in the women's 63 kg category.

 Renshall is the 2021 Judo Grand Slam Antalya champion in the 63 kg class.
 She also won the gold medal in her event at the 2021 Judo Grand Slam Baku held in Baku, Azerbaijan.
 She repeated this at the 2021 Judo Grand Slam Abu Dhabi held in Abu Dhabi, United Arab Emirates.

 At the 2024 Summer Olympics in Paris, Renshall defeated Australian judoka Katharina Haecker via golden score in the first round but lost her next contest by the same method to Lubjana Piovesana, who until three years earlier had been her Great Britain teammate before switching to represent Austria.

+In December 2024, Renshall won her fifth British half-middleweight title at the British Judo Championships.